jackw879/web/readme.txt

 start the server of the application. use command "npm start" to start the server

 4.run the application in browser
-Open the browser and type "http://localhost:3000" in the address bar in browser, there will show the index page of the application, and users can use functions in the web.
+Open the browser and type "http://localhost:3000" in the address bar in the browser and there will show the index page of the application, and users can use functions in the web.

-Test the application
+Testing the application:

-Using curl command
+Using curl commands:
-After running server of the application by "npm start" command in terminal, open another terminal and test the application by follow commands of curl
+After running server of the application by "npm start" command in terminal, open another terminal and test the application by follow curl commands:

-Testing head
+Testing head:

 curl --HEAD localhost:3000/questions